Peggun/chip8/README.md

-# Chip8Emu
+# Chip8
-Chip8Emu is a simple Chip-8 Emulation tool built on Rust fit with multiple ROM's (thanks to [https://github.com/dmatlack/chip8/](https://github.com/dmatlack/chip8/))<br>
+A simple Chip-8 Emulation tool built on Rust fit with multiple ROM's (thanks to [https://github.com/dmatlack/chip8/](https://github.com/dmatlack/chip8/))<br>
 If you would like to play the game but are unsure how, please go to this repository, and read the .txt files for the game that you would like to play, these have the binds and more.
 <br>
 <br>